ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/import.rst

 import
 ======

+Ansible :ref:`allows unchecked imports<allowed_uncheck_imports>` of some libraries from specific directories.
+Importing any other Python library requires :ref:`handling import errors<handling_import_errors>`.
-Ansible allows unchecked imports of some libraries from specific directories, listed at the bottom of this section.
-Import all other Python libraries in a try/except ImportError block to support sanity tests such as ``validate-modules`` and to allow Ansible to give better error messages to the user.
-To import a library in a try/except ImportError block:
+This enables support for sanity tests such as :ref:`testing_validate-modules` and provides better error messages to the user.

+.. _handling_import_errors:

 Handling import errors
 ----------------------